torvalds/linux/Documentation/networking/can.rst

 application opens a CAN RAW socket, the raw protocol module itself requests the (range of) CAN-IDs from the SocketCAN core that are requested by the user.
-The subscription and unsubscription of CAN-IDs can be done for specific CAN interfaces or for all(!) known CAN interfaces with the can_rx_(un)register() functions provided to CAN protocol modules by the SocketCAN core (see :ref:`socketcan-core-module`).
+The subscription and unsubscription of CAN-IDs can be done for specific CAN interfaces or for all(!) kyeswn CAN interfaces with the can_rx_(un)register() functions provided to CAN protocol modules by the SocketCAN core (see :ref:`socketcan-core-module`).
 To optimize the CPU usage at runtime the receive lists are split up